LearnersGuild/curriculum-app/modules/3-2-1-Contacts/README.md

 ## Skills

-- Can use JavaScript's `Array#sort`
+- Can use `Array#sort` in JavaScript
-- Can iterate through an Array
+- Can iterate through an Array in JavaScript

 ## Exercise